RyanAlbertson/Algorithm_Visualizer/README.md

 sum of distances of these roads is the least possible such that all cities are still linked together with this network of roads.

-> Example of the minimum spanning tree of a graph.
+> Example of the minimum spanning tree of a graph
 > <img src="./media/sampleMST.PNG" width=800>